minio/warp/README.md

 By default warp will listen on `127.0.0.1:7761`.

 Only one server can be connected at the time.
-However, when a benchmark is done the client can immediately run another one with different parameters.
+However, when a benchmark is done, the client can immediately run another one with different parameters.

 There will be a version check to ensure that clients are compatible with the server, but it is always recommended to keep warp versions the same.